txodds/tx-on-chain/README.md

-# TxODDS Oracle Examples
+# TxLINE - TxODDS Oracle Examples

-This repository showcases usage of the Tx Oracle on-chain contract, demonstrating how to interact with sports data validation using Solana blockchain technology.
+This repository showcases usage of the TxLINE on-chain contract, demonstrating how to interact with sports data validation using Solana blockchain technology.
 The documentation in the GitHub Pages format is available at https://txodds.github.io/tx-on-chain/.

 The latest news and updates can be found at [News](docs/news.md).

 ## Overview

-Tx Oracle is a hybrid Solana on-chain and TxODDS hosted off-chain system.
+TxLINE is a hybrid Solana on-chain and TxODDS hosted off-chain system.
 It supports the following two main use cases:

 **Data Access Layer**.
 Make proprietary TxODDS data available for any funded blockchain users by linking the on-chain subscribe transactions with issued time-limited API tokens.